 Today I hope you know that you’re loved and worthy of love.

-Happy Valentine’s Day friends.
+Happy (early) Valentine’s Day friends.
 If you were here, I’d give you a little clay heart.